Divorce Law in Alaska

 Child Support

-Under Alaska’s Civil Rule 90.3, child support calculations depend on the court-approved custody plan.
-For primary custody arrangements, adjusted income is multiplied by a percentage, depending on how many children are involved.
-The percentages for one, two, or three children are 20%, 27%, and 33% respectively.
+Under Alaska’s Civil Rule 90.3, support calculations depend on the custody arrangement.
+For primary custody situations, adjusted income is multiplied by a percentage based on the number of children.
+The standard rates are:

-For convenience, Child support payments can be paid online through the Child Support Services Division of the Alaska Department of Revenue.
-According to Alaska’s Child Support Enforcement Services, failure to pay child support can result in fines, withholding orders for wages, and liens against property.
-Additionally, you can also have your driver’s license revoked.
-Under Alaska Statutes, refusal to pay can be considered criminal nonsupport, and may end in jail time.
+Payments can be made online through the Child Support Services Division of the Alaska Department of Revenue.
+According to Alaska’s Child Support Enforcement Services, failure to pay can result in wage withholding, property liens, fines, and driver’s license suspension.
+Refusal to pay may also be considered criminal nonsupport, which can result in jail time.

 Alimony